opas350/java-academy-2016/java-2/exercises/java2.md

 #EXCEPTIONS.

-## Can you spot the compile-time error in the following Java program?<br/>
+## 1.-Can you spot the compile-time error in the following Java program?<br/>

 import java.io.*;<br/>
 public class test {<br/>